whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 <div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, eat wild foods, build a house of natural materials, or make fire by rubbing sticks together?
 Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
 Learn how to make fire, forage wild foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Give thanks for Earth's intangible gifts</div>
 <div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head, or gone to the woods for private time away from people?
 Have you ever admired the enchanting silver light of the moon at night?
-Imagine life without any trees or birds or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>
+Imagine life without any trees or fresh air or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice the same gratitude with people</div>
 <div class="rev-act-body">What tangible and intangible gifts do you receive from people around you?
 Is there a child whose smile lifts your spirits, or an older friend who has mentored you?
-Have family members helped you pay for school, or friends supported you during a difficult time during a relationship?
+Have family members helped you pay for school, or friends supported you during a difficult time in a relationship?
 Notice the gifts you receive and feel grateful for them.
 Express your gratitude to the people directly so they know the impact they had on you.</div></div>

 ### Cultivating Spiritual Strength, Part 2: Nurture Your Sacred Gifts and Give Them in Service of the People and Nonhumans you Love